All Episodes

 That's a higher level of thinking.

-Now, how much longer do we have?
+And how much longer do we have?

 Well, that's what we don't know how much longer, right?

-But nowadays, you have something where the whole country would be.
+But nowadays, you have something where the whole country would be a limited amount of damage.

 One death is too many, Robert.

-Well, obviously, anyone who's killed is uh is too many.
+Obviously, anyone who's killed is too many.

-But now we have the potential to end life on the earth, which never we never had before.
+But now we have the potential to end life on the earth, which we never had before.

 And don't you think kind of war is kind of outdated in a civilized, you know, people talked about this for thousands of years.